Ocean County, New Jersey: Media

-The Asbury Park Press and The Press of Atlantic City are daily newspapers that cover the county.
+The Asbury Park Press and The Press of Atlantic City are daily newspapers that cover Ocean County.
 Micromedia Publications publishes six weekly local newspapers in the county; their seventh covers Howell Township, New Jersey in Monmouth County, New Jersey.

 92.7 WOBM provides news, traffic and weather updates.
+WOBM-FM radio started broadcasting from the Bayville section of Berkeley Township in March 1968.
+The station relocated to studios in Toms River in 2013.

 91.9 WBNJ provides local news, PSAs and events; as well as weather updates.

 Transportation

 Roads and highways

-Ocean County has various major roads that pass through.
-State routes that go through include Route 13, Route 35, Route 37, Route 70, Route 72, Route 88, and Route 166.
-Other major routes that pass through are U.S. Route 9, the Garden State Parkway, and I-195, the only Interstate to pass through Ocean County (in Jackson Township).